AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

         return false;
     }
 ```
 `loadModulesCache` attempts to load the configuration from cache, if it is loaded it sets `$_useCache = true` and returns `true` so that we do not continue to regenerate the cache.
+The main points for this failing would be that `loadCache` or `_canUseCacheForInit` returns `false`.

 Again, digging deeper into the code.